 Henry must have filmed this commercial before his Happy Days fame.
 (Flying in coach and everything) but it looks like he was still having a blast!

-9. Maybe Sometimes the “Glamour” Went a Bit Too Far
+Maybe Sometimes the “Glamour” Went a Bit Too Far

-Can you imagine how those poor women felt when they discovered their new gig involved serving drinks to businessmen while rocking a bathrobe and pretending it was an Italian toga?
+Can you imagine how those poor women felt when they discovered their new gig involved serving drinks to businessmen while wearing a bathrobe and pretending it was an Italian toga?
 (You know, a thing Italian people wore all the time in the 1960s?)

 I stumbled upon a New York Times article about this wild promotion, and it turns out those costumes were made of paper!
 And if you wanted to join in on the fun, you could snag your own costume for just $9.95.
 What a trip.

-10. The Duty-Free Shop Came to You–on the Plane
+The Duty-Free Shop Came to You–on the Plane

 Oh no, forgot to grab a souvenir for the family?
 Don’t sweat it!
 When the Duty-Free cart swings by, you can snatch a cool watch or some sweet-smelling perfume for everyone back home.
 Why not treat yourself to some cigarettes while you’re at it?